We never advertised. Every client came from the last one trusting us enough to send the next.

 The engineers who design a system are the same ones who maintain it over years.
 Delivery is the beginning, not the end.
 We do not hand off and move on.

 We choose technology to fit the problem, not the other way around.
 When nothing fits, we build what does.
-This is what 20 years of building from scratch produces.
+This is what building from first principles produces.

 If it will not work, we say so.
 If we are not the right fit, we say that too.
 We would rather lose a project with integrity than win one we cannot deliver well.